 - Difficulty controlling opiate use

-- Experience of physical withdrawal symptoms when opiate intake is stopped or reduced.
+- Experience of physical withdrawal symptoms with the interruption of opiate use.

-- Increased focus and time taken to obtain or take the drug
+- Increased focus and time took to obtain or use take the drug.

 - Continued drug use regardless of harmful consequences

-Opiates elicit their powerful effects by activating opiate receptors that are widely distributed throughout the brain and body.
-Two important effects produced by opiates are pleasure (or reward) and pain relief.
+Opiates elicit their powerful effects by activating opiate receptors that widely locates itself, throughout the brain and body.
+Two significant effects produced by opioids are the pleasure (or reward) and pain relief.
 The rush of pleasure and reward or relief from pain is so strong and powerful; it can lead to opiate abuse and addiction.

 The brain itself also produces substances known as endorphins (the body’s natural painkiller) that activate the opiate receptors.
-Research indicates that endorphins are involved in many things, including respiration, nausea, vomiting, pain modulation, and hormonal regulation.
+Research indicates that endorphins are part of many functions, including respiration, nausea, vomiting, pain modulation, and hormonal regulation.
 After prolonged opiate use, the nerve cells in the brain, which would otherwise produce endorphins, cease to function normally.
 The body stops producing endorphins because it is receiving opiates instead.
-The degeneration of these nerve cells causes a physical dependency to an external supply of opiates.
-Abrupt or sudden abstinence from opiates induces yet another traumatic disorder – withdrawal syndrome.
-This also leads to addiction.
+The degeneration of these nerve cells causes a physical dependency on an external supply of opioids.
+Abrupt or sudden abstinence leads to a withdrawal syndrome.
 Learn more about opiate addiction and brain chemistry.